-When filling a casual vacancy, the Board undertakes a formal process to identify and assess potential candidates.
-Hills may retain a director search firm to identify and vet potential candidates.
-The Directors interview the shortlisted candidates.
-Reference and probity checks are also undertaken.
+When filling a casual vacancy, the Company has established a process of undertaking appropriate reference and probity checks before appointing a director or putting forward a candidate for election as a director.
+Hills may retain a search firm to identify and vet potential candidates.
+The directors interview the shortlisted candidates.
+The appointments are undertaken pursuant to Clause 3.1 of the Nomination and Remuneration Committee Charter, which is disclosed on the Company's website.

-At the first Annual General Meeting following the appointment of a director they stand for election.
-At that time their experience and qualifications are provided to shareholders to enable them to elect or not to elect the new director.
+Any director appointed by the Board stands for re-election by shareholders at the first Annual General Meeting following their appointment.
+The experience and qualifications of the newly appointed director are provided to shareholders to enable them to consider the election of the new director.